 Knowing the data story eases funding challenges

-With Salesforce and Provisio's proprietary Birdseye case management technology, AHS now has a single, customized platform with detailed customer data covering three core service areas.
-AHS now classifies services by how they help people improve their lives: health, employment.
+With Salesforce, Trellus now has a single, customized platform with detailed customer data covering three core service areas.
+Trellus now classifies services by how they help people improve their lives: health, and employment.
 Adult education, workforce development, youth programs, and more.

 - Health Care – with community health programs and behavioral health counseling.